fastapi/fastapi/docs/en/docs/tutorial/security/oauth2-jwt.md

 But it's signed.
 So, when you receive a token that you emitted, you can verify that you actually emitted it.

 That way, you can create a token with an expiration of, let's say, 1 week.
-And then when the user comes back the next day with the token, you know she/he is still logged in to your system.
+And then when the user comes back the next day with the token, you know that user is still logged in to your system.

 After a week, the token will be expired and the user will not be authorized and will have to sign in again to get a new token.
 And if the user (or a third party) tried to modify the token to change the expiration, you would be able to discover it, because the signatures would not match.